extremecoder-rgb/MediGuru-2.0/README.md

 # 🧠 MediGuru

-A web-based AI doctor assistant, MediGuru, allows users to speak their symptoms and upload medical images (like X-rays) to receive a professional, voice-based diagnosis and advice.
+MediGuru is an advanced web-based AI healthcare assistant that empowers users to speak their symptoms, upload medical images (like X-rays), and even analyze prescriptions—all through a simple, intuitive interface.
+Leveraging state-of-the-art speech-to-text, vision, and language models, MediGuru delivers:

+- **Professional, voice-based medical advice** tailored to your symptoms and images
+- **Prescription analysis** for uploaded prescriptions or medication lists
+- **Multi-modal AI** that combines voice, text, and image understanding for holistic responses
+- **Natural, conversational interactions** that feel like talking to a real doctor
+- **Instant audio feedback** so you can listen to the AI doctor's response

+Whether you need a quick check on your symptoms, a second opinion on a scan, or help understanding a prescription, MediGuru brings the power of modern AI to your healthcare journey—all from your browser.

 ---